In Florence, near the Medici Chapels

 Follow signs to Florence through the villages and Bottai Galluzzo, until you reach Porta Romana (recognizable by the presence at the center of the square of a particular statue).

 Go straight on Viale Ariosto (along the old walls).
-Go straight (Piazza Tasso, Via Aleardi) until the end of the tree.
+Go straight (Piazza Tasso, Via Aleardi) until the end of the tree-lined avenue.
 Merge in Piazza Pier Vettori and follow the signs to Ponte della Vittoria.
 Cross the Ponte della Vittoria and go straight under the underpass.

 Go through the traffic lights at Porta al Prato and go straight on Viale Fratelli Rosselli.
-Keep left and continue straight after the tunnel keep right up to the next traffic light and enter Viale Lavagnini towards Rome – Siena and the pitch at the next light and turn right into Via Santa Caterina d’Alessandria and continue until the next traffic light and go straight ahead until you enter in Via Nazionale at the bottom, near ‘the termite of the road, bear left at the traffic lights and continue to the roundabout turn left, then go to the traffic lights turn right and enter in Piazza Unita’ d ‘Italy (Hotel Baglioni).
+Keep left and continue straight after the tunnel keep right up to the next traffic light and enter Viale Lavagnini towards Rome – Siena and the pitch at the next light and turn right into Via Santa Caterina d’Alessandria and continue until the next traffic light and go straight ahead until you enter in Via Nazionale at the bottom, near the end of the road, bear left at the traffic lights and continue to the roundabout turn left, then go to the traffic lights turn right and enter in Piazza Unità d'Italia (Hotel Baglioni).

 Access to the historic center of Florence

-Access to the historic center of Florence (ZTL) is controlled electronically by video cameras active during weekdays (from 7 AM to 7:30 PM) and, in certain periods of the year, even during the night on weekends (Thurs/Fri/Sat night, from 10 PM to 2 AM).
-The Hotel Art Atelier is situated inside the ZTL: however, guests who have for some transited in front of a video camera are urged to notify their car license plate number WHEN CHECKING so that it can be entered in the database of authorized accesses.
+The access to the historic center of Florence (ZTL) is controlled electronically by video cameras active during weekdays (from 7 AM to 7:30 PM) and, in certain periods of the year, even during the night on weekends (Thurs/Fri/Sat night, from 10 PM to 2 AM).
+The Hotel Art Atelier is situated inside the ZTL: however, guests who have transited for some reason in front of a video camera are urged to notify their car license plate number WHEN CHECKING-IN, so that it can be entered in the database of authorized accesses.
 Note that this exemption does not apply to accesses from preferred traffic lanes.
 In such cases, no registration will prevent a traffic violation and fine.

 In the heart of San Lorenzo